sighupio/fury-kubernetes-monitoring/gcp-sm/README.md

 ### Image repository and tag

-There is no image used since this packages provides only ServiceMonitor resource for Prometheus.
+There is no image used since this packages provides only ServiceMonitor resources for Prometheus.

 ## Requirements